michaeluno/amazon-auto-links/readme.txt

 ﻿=== Amazon Auto Links - Amazon Associates Affiliate Plugin ===
 Contributors:       Michael Uno, miunosoft
 Donate link:        http://en.michaeluno.jp/donate
-Tags:               amazon, amazon associate, amazon associates, amazon affiliate, amazon affiliates, amazon ads, automation, ads, advertisement, affiliate, affiliates, marketing, monetization, monetize, revenues, revenue, income, widget, widgets
+Tags:               amazon, amazon affiliate, amazon associate, amazon affiliates, amazon associates, amazon ads, automation, ads, advertisement, affiliate, affiliates, marketing, monetization, monetize, revenues, revenue, income, widget, widgets
 Requires at least:  3.4
 Requires PHP:       5.2.4
-Tested up to:       5.6.1
+Tested up to:       5.6.2
 Requires MySQL:     5.0.3
 Stable tag:         4.5.5
 License:            GPLv2 or later
 License URI:        http://www.gnu.org/licenses/gpl-2.0.html

-Generates links of Amazon products just coming out today.
+Generates Amazon affiliate links of products just coming out today.
 Pick categories and they appear even in JavaScript disabled browsers.

 == Description ==

-= Display Amazon Associates Links with Minimal Effort =
+= Display Amazon Associates Affiliate Links with Minimal Effort =

-Still manually searching products and pasting affiliate links in WordPress posts?
+Still manually searching products and pasting Amazon affiliate links in WordPress posts?
 What happens if the products get outdated?
 With this plugin, you do not have to worry about it nor trouble to do such repetitive tasks.
 Just pick categories which suit your site and it will automatically display the links of decent products just coming out from Amazon today.

-The links are tagged with your Amazon Associate ID.
-This WordPress plugin supports 18 Amazon locales and works even on JavaScript disabled browsers.
-Insert the ads as widget or place generated shortcode or PHP code where the links should appear.
+Amazon Auto Links is a WordPress plugin for affiliates to create Amazon affiliate links.
+The links are tagged with your Amazon Associates ID.
+All the Amazon locales are supported and it works even on JavaScript disabled browsers.
+Insert the ads as widget, place shortcode, or use auto-insert to display units automatically where the links should appear.

 If you want to search a specific product, yes, you can do that too.
 If you are good at HTML and CSS coding and know a little about PHP, you can create your own template!
 That means you can design the layout.

-Display affiliate links along with your posts with this plugin to generate actual income with minimal efforts.
+Display Amazon affiliate links along with your posts with this plugin to earn commissions with minimal efforts.

 = Compatible with PA-API 5! =
-As of 2019/10/31, Amazon ended PA-API v4 and your site may no longer be able to display Amazon products with old API keys.
+As of 2019/10/31, Amazon ended PA-API (Product Advertising API) v4 and your site may no longer be able to display Amazon products with old API keys.
 In that case, regenerate keys on the Amazon Associates member's area and you are good to go!

 = Migrate from Amazon Associates Link Builder =
 Are you looking for an alternative to the discontinued Amazon Associates Link Builder plugin?
 If so, this plugin can take care of their shortcodes inserted with their Gutenberg block.

 Just enable the option and you don't have to edit thousands of posts to replace the shortcode.

-= Want to display a selected product in a post? =
+= Display a particular product in a post =
-If you want to simply display your desired specific product in a post, don't worry.
+If you want to simply display your desired specific products in a post, don't worry.
 You can do that too.
 Just paste the product URL in the post editor.
 No shortcode is required.

 = See How Amazon Affiliate Links are Displayed =